OMAM_v5_Splash_NoBG.png

 Victory By Control

-R.A.I.S.E occupies all objective cells on the Playfield
+R.A.I.S.E occupies all opponent Colored Control Points on the Playfield.

 Victory By Elimination